1-800-550-5538

 When buying a home in California, you’ll most likely need to complete a home appraisal and a home inspection.
 In combination, the two reports provide a wealth of information to you, the homeowner, so you can better understand the value and condition of your home.

-In California, the home appraisal report will compare the home you’re buying to other homes in the neighborhood that have recently sold and homes that are currently on the market.
-The appraiser is independent of the transaction, and that’s important because you want a non-biased opinion as to the current value of the home.
+In California, the home appraisal report compares the home you’re buying to other recently sold homes in the neighborhood and homes currently on the market.
+The appraiser is independent of the transaction, which is important because you want a non-biased opinion as to the home’s current value.

 The appraiser’s final value is what the underwriter will use to calculate your Loan-To-Value ratio.